 Allstate Sugar Bowl Tennis

-The second annual Allstate Sugar Bowl Tennis Tournament was played from Saturday to Monday, November 11-13, 2017 at the City Park/Pepsi Tennis Center (5900 Marconi Dr.), considered to be the finest tennis facility in the state.
+The third annual Allstate Sugar Bowl Tennis Tournament was played from Saturday to Monday, November 10-12, 2018 at the City Park/Pepsi Tennis Center (5900 Marconi Dr.), considered to be the finest tennis facility in the state.
 Sugar Bowl junior tennis returned in 2016 after a hiatus of nearly two decades.
 The event, sanctioned by the United State Tennis Association, draws top players, 12 to 18 years old, from around the nine states of the Southern Section.
 New Orleans City Park will run the tournament with the support of the Louisiana Tennis Association.